greggersaurus/OpenSteamController/README.md

 * In LCP11U37 datasheet look at Fig 24 in 11.7.3 and other charts to understand how USB transmission works.
     * Understanding how USB is setup may be key to understanding how jingle is transmitted.

+* Check that defaults are set for all configuration registers being accessed.
+    * Now that we are getting past EEPROM access more registers are being accessed.

 ### EEPROM Assumption